yuluqinn/CCM-site/README.md

 **Teaching Assistants**: Pat Little and Francesco Mantegna

 **Meeting time and location**:
 **Lecture.** Lectures are on **Mondays 2-3:40PM** in Silver Room 405 (100 Washington Square East).
-Mask wearing is always welcome.
-There is no zoom or lecture capture; if you can't make it to class, you can email us to request last year's video.
+Masks are always welcome in class.
+There is no zoom or lecture capture; if you can't make it to class, you can email us to request last year's video (instructors-ccm-spring2023@googlegroups.com).

 **Labs.**
-Tuesdays 12:30-1:20PM.
-Mask wearing is always welcome.
+Tuesdays 12:30-1:20PM in Silver Room 405.
+Masks are always welcome in class.

 **Brightspace access for waitlist and auditors.** Please add your email to this [spreadsheet](https://docs.google.com/spreadsheets/d/12xuNgQ17GiTM6W4GulXkqF78kbR8qX-MFooYcPksUQ0/edit?usp=sharing).
 We will add the emails from the spreadsheet periodically.